Skip to main content

 Communications & Information Leader

 Brooke is an experienced communications professional experience working in government, research, industry and university sectors including the CSIRO.
-Her unique combination of qualifications and breadth of experience enables her to deliver complex messages to a wide variety of audiences.
+In addition to her degrees in biology and communications, she has also recently completed the Accounting for Nature® Environmental Accounting Course.
+This unique combination of qualifications and breadth of experience enables her to deliver complex messages to a wide variety of audiences.

 Brooke is passionate about communicating great science to improve public knowledge, especially when this leads to improved environmental outcomes.